 This is how the MSP controls the project and is the first step in any rollout.
 At this stage, the implementation process is defined to make it repeatable.
 Governance concerning financial management, risk management, communications, and quality management is also defined.

-Logistics can make or break a rollout.
-Poor logistics can ruin a rollout.
+Logistics can make or break a multisite deployment.
+Poor logistics can ruin a deployment.
 Great logistics can go unnoticed because everything worked as it was supposed to.

 Logistics starts with materials planning, including making sure that material procurement is timed with delivery and implementation.
 Logistics can involve staging where devices are pre-assembled and pre-tested, as well as how they will be shipped out to the multiple locations.
 Some projects may also include reverse logistics where the decommissioned equipment is brought back for either refurbishment or secure e-disposal.
 This last point is particularly important for financial or healthcare institutions that need to have hardware wiped clean of all data.

-Here are a few qualities and capabilities every MSP should be able to deliver to ensure a successful rollout:
+Here are a few qualities and capabilities every Global Solutions Integrator should be able to deliver to ensure a successful deployment:

-So what else should you expect from a managed services provider?
+So what else should you expect from a Global Solutions Integrator?
 Expect efficiency with defined services methodologies and IT disciplines that are aligned to ITIL standards.
 You should also expect transparency with service-specific KPIs, SLAs, and quarterly business reviews.
 Most of all you should expect services that are aligned to your business outcomes helping you reduce costs, improve operations, and leverage new technology that drives business value.

-If you’re thinking about using a managed services provider, talk to Black Box.
-Our edge services include On-Demand, Day 2 support, Project Services, and Managed Edge Services for national and international organizations.
+If you’re thinking about using a Global Solutions Integrator for multisite deployments, talk to Black Box.
+We provide Professional, Field, and Support Services for national and international organizations.

 If you would like to receive our quarterly newsletter, View from the Edge, you can sign up here.